beloglazov/openstack-neat/README.rst

 ``sleep_command``, which defaults to ``pm-suspend``.

-When a host needs to be re-activated from the sleep mode, the global manager will leverage the Wake-on-Lan technology and send a magic packet to the target host using the ``ether-wake`` program and passing the corresponding MAC address as an argument.
+When a host needs to be re-activated from the sleep mode, the global manager will leverage the Wake-on-LAN technology and send a magic packet to the target host using the ``ether-wake`` program and passing the corresponding MAC address as an argument.
 The mapping between the IP addresses of the hosts and their MAC addresses is initialized in the